Manufacturers, distributors & expansion

 Why it mattered

-Leaders could support the next stage with more confidence because the operating setup was easier to read, easier to trust, and less dependent on improvisation.
+Leaders could support the next stage with more confidence because the operating setup was easier to read, trust, and support.

 What usually shows up first